le717/PatchIt/Documentation/CONTRIBUTING.md

 ### Inno Setup Windows Installer

 * Open `Windows\PatchIt Installer.iss` in the Inno Setup Compiler.
-* Make any changes to the script.
+* Make desired changes to the script, as long as it is clear you made them.

 *Coming Soon.*